What is DNA Paternity Tests

 Despite fears and misconceptions, DNA testing is generally affordable, non-invasive, and highly accurate.

 Understanding the benefits of DNA testing can help people make informed and intelligent choices.
-DNA paternity testing serves an essential role in securing the rights and obligations of competing interests when determining paternity.
+DNA paternity testing is essential in securing competing interests’ rights and obligations when determining paternity.

 Sources and References